cubefs/cubefs/README.md

 ContainerFS is a container-native distributed filesystem as a unified platform for unstructured data storage.

-* both large-scale small files and large files.
+* unlimited small files and large files.

 * key-file data model, i.e., namespaceless, or hierachical namespaces